Ambani Organics Ltd.

-(ix) In our opinion and according to the information and explanations given to us theterm loan taken by the company has been applied for the purpose for which they wereraised.
+(ix) In our opinion and according to the information and explanations given to us theinitial public offer and term loan taken by the company has been applied for the purposefor which they were raised.

-(x) In our opinion and according to the information and explanations given to us thereis no any fraud by the company or any fraud on the Company by its officers/ employeeshas been noticed or reported during the year.
+(x) In our opinion and according to the information and explanations given to us thereis no fraud by the company or no material fraud on the Company by its officers/ employeeshas been noticed or reported during the year.

 (xii) The company is not a Nidhi Company so the provision of this clause is notapplicable to company.

 (xiii) In our opinion and according to the information and explanations given to usthe Company is in compliance with Section 177 and 188 of the Companies Act 2013 whereapplicable for all transactions with the related parties and the details of related partytransactions have been disclosed in the standalone financial statements as required by theapplicable accounting standards.